Relative Calabi-Yau structures and perverse schobers on surfaces: Introduction

 \subsection{Acknowledgments}

 This paper is based on and refines results from the author's Ph.D.~thesis, advised by Tobias Dyckerhoff.
 I thank him for helpful discussions and feedback.
-I further thank Chris Brav, Fabian Haiden, Gustavo Jasso and Bernhard Keller for helpful discussions.
+I thank Gustavo Jasso for pointing out a gap in the proof of \Cref{lem:functorialinnerHom} in a previous version of the article.
+I further thank Chris Brav, Fabian Haiden and Bernhard Keller for helpful discussions.
 The author acknowledges support by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy – EXC 2121 “Quantum Universe” – 390833306.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101034255.
+The author is a member of the Hausdorff Center for Mathematics at the University of Bonn (DFG GZ 2047/1, project ID 390685813).